graeme-a-stewart/cpp-concurrency/doc/02-MutexAndAtomics.md

    previous exercise, investigate if there is a performance benefit to using `atomic` over `mutex`.
 (Increase the number of iterations if needed.)

+4. Run the program `deadlock.cc`.
+    1. Can you see why it hangs?
+	1. Fix it.